NecroHome/mod-travelers-recall/README.md

 Traveler's Recall Module

 ----------------------------------------------------------------------------------------
+### BETA WARNING
+This branch is still in beta, but try it anyway

 ## For AzerothCore "Vanilla"
 The module as first created for the Playerbots branch, it may or may not work with AzeerothCore "Vanilla"